erupothu/tutorial-devops-kubernetes/kubernates-deploy.md

   kubectl get deployments

 <b>Expose the deployment as service.
-This will create an ELB in front of those 2 containers and allow us to publicly access them:<b>
+This will create an ELB in front of those 2 containers and allow us to publicly access them:</b>

  kubectl expose deployment sample-nginx --port=80 --type=LoadBalancer \
  kubectl get services -o wide